-- 9. In some countries, including Denmark, iodine deficiency in the population has been addressed through the mandatory iodization of all salt, including table salt and salt in bread.
-Monitoring instigated prior to mandatory fortification in Denmark found an increase in thyroid autoantibodies and higher levels of thyroid autoimmune disease in the 15 years following fortification (Laurberg et al, 2008; Rasmussen et al, 2008; Pedersen et al, 2011; Bliddal et al, 2015).
-The UK has no such fortification scheme for iodine. - 10.
-The association of thyroid nodules (TNs)3 and iodine intake in pregnant women was investigated in a study by (Gao et al, 2019).
-Serum and spot urine samples from 2353 pregnant women were collected.
-Urine iodine concentration (UIC) and creatinine (Cr) level were determined in spot urine samples, serum thyroid hormones and thyroid autoantibodies.
-The UIC and
+10. In some countries such as Denmark, iodine deficiency in the population has been addressed through the mandatory iodisation of all salt, including table salt and salt in bread.
+However, monitoring instigated prior to mandatory fortification in Denmark found an increase in thyroid autoantibodies and higher levels of thyroid autoimmune disease in the 15 years following fortification (Laurberg et al, 2008; Rasmussen et al, 2008; Pedersen et al, 2011; Bliddal et al, 2015).
+Although iodised salt is readily available in UK supermarkets, the